mk12/blog/posts/ray-tracer.md

 ---
 title: How to write a ray tracer
-description: An outline of the components of a ray tracer
+subtitle: An outline of the components of a ray tracer
 category: Algorithms
 date: 2015-04-24T21:17:00-04:00
 ---